COURSE PRICE: $20.00

 In a study conducted by the Economic Cycle Research Institute (ECRI) patient safety organization, it was found that the phase of the medication process in which the highest number of medication errors occurred was during the administration phase, and more than a third involved intravenous errors (Oh, 2012a).

 According to the Joint Commission (2014c), tubing and catheter misconnections are “a persistent and potentially deadly occurrence.”
-Although misconnections are often caught and corrected before the patient is injured, these AEs can have life-threatening consequences.
+Although misconnections are often caught and corrected before the patient is injured, these adverse events can have life-threatening consequences.
 This is a complex issue involving medication errors and equipment design problems.
 Medications are being delivered via the wrong route, and equipment design leads to making such misconnections.

 Luer connectors were implicated in many of the misconnections.
 These universal connectors have a “female” and a “male” component designed to lock together.
 Unfortunately, this universal design allows tubes or catheters with dissimilar function to be connected, with potentially disastrous results.
 Other factors contributing to misconnections include the routine use of tubes or catheters for unintended purposes, such as using IV extension tubing for epidurals, irrigation, drains, and central lines.